Benefits of Facial Exercise

 And the bones around the middle and especially the lower face, shrink and recede, which contributes to sagging jowls and necklines.

-This decrease in bone mass, along with loss of natural volume (facial fat pads) in the mid-face, means the skin and muscle have "less to hold on to", and less support, causing the face to sag downward.
+This decrease in bone mass, along with loss of natural plumpness (facial fat pads in the cheeks) in the mid-face, means the skin and muscle have "less to hold on to", and less support, causing the face to sag downward.

 How does facial exercises help with aging?